Table of Contents

 When using an affected driver and the graphics card’s VRAM is 100% utilized, systems consistently freeze or blue-screen.
-So far, our testing has shown that Intel systems tend to lock up, while AMD systems will present a blue-screen pointing to either “watchdog.sys” or “dxgmms2.sys”.
+So far, our testing has shown that the blue-screens point to either “watchdog.sys” or “dxgmms2.sys”.

-Limited testing with AMD GPUs indicates that the latest Adrenalin drivers (23.1.1) are not affected by this issue.
+Limited testing with AMD GPUs indicates that Adrenalin drivers v23.1.1 are not affected by this issue.

 This issue presents most commonly while using Cinema4D/Redshift and After Effects.
 It can happen with Premiere Pro as well, however the most important factor is not the application, it’s whether the system hits 100% VRAM usage, which is easier to do if using multi-cam edits or utilizing numerous plugins/effects.